Ultimate Guide To WordPress RSS

 (Copy the URL of your feed)

-Paste your feed URL into a feed reader to view the feed content.
+Paste your URL of your feed into a feed reader to view the content.

-(Paste your feed URL into a feed reader to view the feed content.
-Image Source: Feedreader)
+(Paste the URL of your feed into a feed reader to view the feed content.
+Source: Feedreader)

-Like feed readers, WordPress has the ability to process XML/RSS feeds.
+Like feedreaders, WordPress has the ability to process RSS feeds.

-Let’s show you how to add content from other site’s RSS feeds to your site.
+In the example below, we are going to add content from another website’s RSS feeds to your WordPress site.

-As mentioned earlier, no matter what industry your business is in, you could add to your site the latest news and updates from an industry-related government department or authoritative site in your industry by simply adding content from their feed.
-You can use RSS feeds to display a range of information on your WordPress site such as news, social media updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry your business operates in, you can easily display on your site the latest content from an industry-related government department or authoritative site in your industry simply by adding content from their RSS feed.
+You can use RSS feeds to display a range of information on your WordPress site like news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.

 (Let’s add content from an RSS feed to your sidebar)

-copy the RSS feed from a website containing content that you would like to add to your sidebar to your clipboard …
+copy the feed URL from a website or blog that publishes content that you would like to add to your sidebar …

 Next, log into your wordPress Dashboard and go to Appearance > Widget paste the feed into an RSS widget …